List of Fist of the North Star characters: Zeed

 The Zeed (ジード, Jīdo) biker gang are the first group of villains Kenshiro faces in the story.
 Composed of mohawked punks with the letter "Z" tattooed over their heads, the Zeed gang have raided numerous villages and delivery vehicles for their food and water supply.
 The gang's leader (voiced by Eiji Kanie and Joe Romersa in the TV series and Hidekatsu Shibata and Michael Forest in the 1986 movie) has "Z 666" tattooed on his forehead.
-Kenshiro faces the gang when they invade Lin's village and the leader holds Lin captive.
+Kenshiro faces the gang when they invade Lin's village and the leader holds Rin captive.
 Kenshiro easily thwarts Zeed's men before taking on the leader himself, defeating him with the Hokuto Hyakuretsu Ken (North Star Hundred Crack Fist), causing Ken to utter his famous catch-phrase, "You are already dead" (Omae wa mō shindeiru), when he gets up for a counter-attack.
 Before he dies he says "What?' (nani).
 That started the memes about the series.